cap-js/attachments/README.md

 ## Monitoring & Logging

-To configure logging for the attachments plugin, add the following line to the `/srv/src/main/resources/application.yaml` of the consuming application:
+To configure logging for the attachments plugin, add the following line to the `package.json` of the consuming application:
 ```
-logging:
-  level:
+{
+  "cds": {
+    "log": {
+      "levels": {
         ...
-    '[com.sap.cds.feature.attachments]': DEBUG
+        '[com.sap.cds.attachments]': DEBUG
+      }
+    }
+  }
+}
 ...
 ```